devdrqgon/funnel-preview/README.md

 - ✅ Mobile View Mode: Saves you the hastle to right click and inspect your browser, instead jus click on the feature button, and the UI will adapt itself. 🥰
 - ✅ Basic file  schema validation upon uploading a file.
 - ✅ The app supports mobile screens.
+- ✅ To make demos easier: the user, who does not have a json file on hand, can preview a pre-built sample funnel.

 🧰 Tech used